 Buy physical copies, preferably used ones.
-Switch is still a fairly young ecosystem and second-hand game cards are still in mint condition.
-It's cheaper and you can get some of your money back if you decide to resell games you don't like.
-Also, thank goodness, games aren't region-locked.
+Switch is still a fairly young ecosystem and second-hand game cards are in mint condition.
+Thanks to that you can always get some of your money back if you decide to resell games you don't like.
+Thank goodness, games aren't region-locked.

 I don't know what to do with games with downloadable content that can be purchased digital only.
-In this case it's up to Nintendo to re-release those games, but that may happen next month, next year or never.
-For now I avoid digital purchases whenever I can.
+In this case it's up to Nintendo to re-release those games, but that may happen next month, next year or (most likely) never.
+For now I try avoid digital purchases for as long as I can.

-Think twice before buying any digital game unless it has a free playable demo because you won't have a chance to refund it.
+Think twice before buying any digital game because you won't have a chance to refund it.
 Wait for sales, they happen.
+Play demo versions if available.
+Use external sources such as Deku Deals to make informed decisions.
 Don't buy impulsively.
-Take your time to make informed decisions.

 Games that play well on Switch

 All Nintendo flagships.
-Motly because you can't get them on any other platform and Nintendo needs a valid reason to sell you a 2017 smartphone in a fancy form factor.
-Also, all those games are essentially sequels adapted to a current hardware iteration, which is both a good thing (you get a good product) and a bad thing (you get a product you've already seen on GameCube, 3DS or Wii with minor improvements).
+Well, you can't get them on any other platform and Nintendo needs a valid reason to overcharge you for a 2017 smartphone in a fancy form factor.
+Also, all those games are essentially sequels adapted to a current hardware iteration, which is both a good thing (you get a good product) and a bad thing (you get a product you've already seen on GameCube, 3DS or Wii, just with minor improvements).

 Platformers, both 2D and 3D.
 3D platformers are tricky, but they're still playable.

 Games you would play on an arcade machine or your old NES.
-Technically Switch isn't an emulator but it offers a small selection of NES and SNES games as part of Nintendo Online subscription.
+Technically Switch isn't an emulator but it offers a small selection of games from older generations as part of Nintendo Switch Online subscription.

 Visual novels and story-driven games that require very little user input.